kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 dimensions of the problems they've opted not to skirt.

-To this lawyer's eye, the most interesting thread in that thinking has always been "proof of work" versus "proof of stake" systems.
+To this lawyer's eye, the most interesting thread in that thinking has always been "proof-of-work" versus "proof-of-stake" systems.

 The best-known programs of Ethereum's type, including Bitcoin, enforce rules requiring those who participate in deciding which valid decisions